wenhuchen/Table-Fact-Checking/README.md

   }
   ```
   here the enclosed snippet #xxx;idx1,idx2# denotes that the work "xxx" is linked to the entity residing in idx1-th row and idx2-th column of table "Table-id.csv", if idx1=-1, it means that it links to the caption.
 The entity linking step is essential for performing program search algorithm to connect these entities with known functions for semantic representation.
-- preprocessed_data_program: This folder contains preprocessed.json, which is obtained by:
+- preprocessed_data_program: This folder contains the preprocessed.json, which is obtained by:
   ```
   python run.py
   ```